Cattle-and-Crops/StringIds-VSCode-Extension/README.md

 1. recalculate stringIds for tutorial missions.
 Each `condition` gets a new step number (`...-S00_`), and each `window` gets the same ID with a trailing "I" (`...-S00I`).
 The stringId base (full path before the final stringId part) can be calculated from the filename, or a custom one can be defined.
 2. Gather all defined stringIds and corresponding texts in a mission file and copy them to the clipboard for further usage in the CNC translations table

+---

 ## Requirements

 Requires VS Code v1.45.0 or higher.

+---

+## Installation

+1. Download the extension's .vsix file from the [latest release](https://gitlab.com/cattle-and-crops/tutorial-stringids-vscode-extension/-/releases)
+2. In VS Code, execute "Extensions: Install from VSIX..." from the Command Palette
+3. Select the downloaded .vsix file

+---

 ## Release Notes